 Amgad Haleem, MD, Associate Professor, Department of Orthopedics

-Learning Objectives: Upon completion of this session, participants will improve their competence and performance by being able to recognize various methods of referencing and biographies for scientific manuscript writing, comprehend concepts of EndNote referencing software and establish competency in managing references.
+Learning Objectives: Upon completion of this session, participants will improve their competence and performance by being able to recognize various methods of referencing and biographies for scientific manuscript writing, summarize concepts of EndNote referencing software and demonstrate competency in managing references.
 Professional Practice Gaps: It is important for orthopedic surgeons to stay abreast of current referencing softwares and techniques related to the referencing styles and scientific journal requirements for biographies.

 Planning Committee Members: